ned14/outcome/doc/src/content/motivation/error_codes.md

 Because errors are communicated through returned values, we cannot use function's return type to return computed values.
 Computed values are written to function *output* parameters, which requires objects to be created before we have values to put into them.
-This requires many objects in unintended state to exist. writing to output parameters often requires an indirection and can incur some run-time cost.
+This requires many objects in unintended state to exist.
+Writing to output parameters often requires an indirection and can incur some run-time cost.